 Don't Drink The Water...Until You're Sure It's Safe

-Hurricanes with their flooding and tidal surges can contaminate public water supplies and wells.
+Flooding can contaminate public water supplies and wells.
 In addition the water treatment plants may not be operating.
-All water sources should be considered unsafe until they are tested and the proper authorities tell you it is ok to drink.
+All water sources should be considered unsafe until they are tested and the proper authorities tell you it is okay to drink.
 Until that time, here is information on what you can do to make the water safer for you and your family:

 - A good supply of clean water is a top priority in an emergency.
 During the day, a person who is normally active will consume at least two quarts of water a day.
 This amount can double during hotter weather.